perses/perses/docs/api/rolebinding.md

 # RoleBinding

+A role binding grants the permissions defined in a role to a user or set of users.
+It holds a list of subjects (users or teams) and a reference to the role being granted.
+A `RoleBinding` grants permissions within a specific project whereas a `GlobalRoleBinding` grants that access global-wide.

+A `RoleBinding` may reference any `Role` in the same project.
+Similarly, a `GlobalRoleBinding` can reference any `GlobalRole`.

 ## Choose a scope

 There are two different scopes in which you can define a RoleBinding, depending on the role scope.